 In mid-August Tahltan leader Curtis Rattray arrived for a month-long visit to Finland.
 In September the third Festival of Northern Fishing Traditions brought over 150 professional and Indigenous small-scale fishermen to Tornio, Finland.

 Co-inciding with this the Interreg Cherish project opened on the European level.
 In October Snowchange attended the 3rd Small-Scale Fishermen’s World Congress in Thailand.
 In November-December reports from the years actions became available as well as a range of science papers.
 In December the Kone Foundation decided to further support the rewilding work with a large grant for the next four years.

-Snowchange, in the 19 years of its existence, has emerged as a very unique network of Indigenous and local traditional communities – we are completely independent, yet have been able to participate in the global discussions of climate change, biodiversity and Indigenous and traditional knowledge issues for almost 20 years.
+Snowchange, in the 20 years of its existence, has emerged as a very unique network of Indigenous and local traditional communities – we are completely independent, yet have been able to participate in the global discussions of climate change, biodiversity and Indigenous and traditional knowledge issues for over 20 years.
 The work continues…